chavarera/ServerPingManager/README.md

-# Server Ping Manager :shipit:
+# :rocket: Server Ping Manager :shipit:

 Description
 The the Running Servers Status  (Up,Down) From A Given List Of IP Address and Domain Address